 Create a Holiday Playlist

 Help get the holiday spirit started with your own holiday playlists!
 Personally, I am the designated playlist curator for my friends and family.
-No matter the occasion, they know I’ve got something cooking and can’t wait to get a taste of the vibes. — Your fans are the same.
+No matter the occasion, they know I’ve got something cooking. — Your fans are the same.
 Getting personally curated playlists from you is a great way to show you’re thinking of them and give back.